Dhruv-2003/Scaling-Ethereum/contracts/README.md

    -- This will be a kind of Router , which then the oracle users can call to get the data -- It will define functions , for different type of Oracles , Like Chainlink and UMA

+-> A Price Oracle Contract : Contract that stores the Data

 2. Chain Side Oracle Contract
    -- Oracle contract on the optimism Chain , or Other Chain , where the Chainlinka and UMA are active.
    -- These functions will be called by another Server Side node , to get the Data on the other chain